FedorIvanov37/sv-terminal/README.md

 ```

 ## CLI examples

+Below are a few examples of CLI commands.
+It is not a complete list of possible combinations.
+See [CLI Usage](#cli-Usage) to get all the commands

+### Command examples

 | Command                                                      | Action                                                                                    |
 |--------------------------------------------------------------|-------------------------------------------------------------------------------------------|
 | `signal.exe --console --default`                             | Send default transaction to the host                                                      |